Yanxinyanxi/Optimizing-Talent-Acquisition-and-Onboarding-Vector-team-/README.md

    b.
 Setup local environment
    - Add a new file in VS code in project root folder → rename it as ".env".
-   - replace the personal access token in .env file to your personal access token in this formet: GITHUB_API_TOKEN=_your personal access token_
+   - replace the personal access token in .env file to your personal access token in this format: GITHUB_API_TOKEN=_your personal access token_
    - Save.

    c.
 Install the "AI Toolkit" extension in VS Code (automatically detect GitHub token).